-SPED 4720 - Promoting Family-Professional Partnerships in Special Education 3 credit hours
+SPED 4720 - Promoting Culture and Diversity in Family Professional Partnerships

-Prerequisites: SPED 3010 and SPED 3440 or SPED 3430.
-Understanding the concerns and needs of parents and care providers of children who have special needs.
-Presents strategies and techniques for professionals to work effectively and in collaboration with parents and care providers.
+3 credit hours Prerequisites: SPED 3010 and SPED 3440 or SPED 3430; admission to Teacher Education program.
+Understanding the various aspects of culture and diversity in meeting the needs of parents and families of children with special needs.
+Presents strategies and techniques for educators and professionals to collaborate and work effectively with parents and care providers.

-SPED 4910 - Developmental Assessment 3 credit hours
+SPED 4910 - Developmental Assessment

-Prerequisite: Admission to Teacher Education Program.
+3 credit hours Prerequisite: Admission to Teacher Education Program and Residency I. Corequisite: SPED 4220.
 A study of evaluative and diagnostic instruments and procedures used with Learners with Multiple Disabilities.